-Short Description: I rented a bike and cycled a loop through the Tharu villages nearby.
-In the evening, I went to a cultural local show at the Culture House of the village, where lots of Nepali came on Saturday evening.
+Short Description: I rented a bike and cycled through the nearby Tharu villages.
+In the evening, I went to a cultural show at the Culture House of the village, where lots of Nepali came on Saturday evening.

-In the morning, I rented a bike from the closest center to my eco-lodge, put my small backpack in the small basket of my bike and hardly pedaled along the dusty and rocky road through Bachauli, Harnari, Tarauli and Jhuwani villages.
+In the morning, I rented a bike from the closest center to the eco-lodge, put my small backpack in the small basket of the bike, and hardly pedaled along the dusty and rocky road through Bachauli, Harnari, Tarauli, and Jhuwani villages.

-The countryside road was not very appropriate for a leisure cycling, but it was the best way I could get around through the nearby villages on a day trip.
-I completed two loops, one through the villages close to the Rapti River, the other one through the villages overlooking the Himalayas afar at the horizon.
+The countryside road was not very appropriate for leisure cycling, but it was the best way I could get around to the nearby villages on a day trip.
+I completed two loops, one through the villages close to the Rapti River, and another one through the villages overlooking the Himalayas afar at the horizon.

-It was a very hot day, and the Nepalis looked at me with curiosity.
-They weren’t able to understand why I was cycling through all the dusty and bumpy road.
-Children ran after me and inevitably asked to give them something – money or sweets.
-When I failed to find the place where women were fishing with a net, I decided to turn back to Sauraha.
+It was a hot day, and the Nepalis looked at me with curiosity.
+They weren’t able to understand why I was cycling through all those dusty and bumpy roads.
+Children ran after me and inevitably asked me to give them something – money or sweets.
+When I failed to find the place where women were fishing with a net, I decided to return to Sauraha.

 In the afternoon, I edited photos and took down notes in my travel diary.
-In the evening I went to a Tharu Cultural Show at the Culture House of Sauraha.
-On a Saturday evening, all the Nepalis from the area came to party and have fun there.
-Each dance consisted of a Nepali that played the drum and sat in the middle of the stage, while women or men were circling around him during the dance.
-They had big or small sticks in their hands, pretending that they were fighting, and all the dances were similar.
-At the last dance, all the Nepalis jumped on the stage and started to dance.
+In the evening, I went to a Tharu Cultural Show at the Culture House in Sauraha.
+On a Saturday evening, all Nepalis came to the party and had fun there.
+Each dance consisted of a Nepali standing in the middle of the stage and playing the drum, while women or men were circling him during the dance.
+They had big or small sticks in their hands, pretending they were fighting, and all dances were pretty similar.
+At the end of the last dance, all Nepalis jumped on the stage and started to dance.

 The fifth day in Sauraha

-When we arrived at the river, the elephant bath place was very crowded with Indians.
+When we arrived at the river, lots of Indians had gathered at the elephant bath place.
 I went to have a bath on a small elephant and enjoyed the refreshing experience.
-We stayed a little more to see how the mahouts washed the elephants with a big brush for carpets.
+After that, we stayed a little more to see how the mahouts washed the elephants with a big brush for carpets.

 In the afternoon, I went to the agency from where I had bought my ticket to Lumbini.
-I had to make sure that the owner didn’t forget to give me a ride to Sauraha’s bus stand the following morning.
+I had to make sure the owner didn’t forget to give me a ride to Sauraha’s bus station the following morning.

-Explore Chitwan Jungle around Sauraha is the travel diary of my stay in the southern part of Nepal (find the version in Romanian at ‘Jungla din Chitwan‘).
-And here are all my Travel Diaries from Nepal (x12).
+Exploring Chitwan Jungle around Sauraha is the travelogue about my stay in the southern part of Nepal.
+You can find the version of this post in Romanian at ‘Jungla din Chitwan‘.
+If you want to read more about the trip through Nepal, here are all the Travelogues from Nepal (x12).

-Have you walked or you’re planning to go through a jungle?
-Leave a comment below this post and tell me what you liked about exploring a jungle or what you want to experience there.
+Have you been to Nepal or plan to go there?
+Leave a comment below this post and tell me what you liked in Nepal or what you want to see there.